Tsering Dolma: Biography

 Tsering Dolma was the eldest daughter of a farming and horse trading family living in the hamlet of Taktser.
-She was the eldest sister of the 14th Dalai Lama, and acted as a midwife to her mother during his birth in 1935 at the age of 16.
+She was the eldest sister of the 14th Dalai Lama, and acted as a midwife to her mother during his birth in 1935 when she was 16 years old.

-She married Phunstock Tashi Takla, a Tibetan politician in 1937 and they moved to Lhasa in 1940.
+She married Taklha Puntsok Tashi, a Tibetan politician in 1937 and they moved to Lhasa in 1940.
 She was part of the 1950 Tibetan delegation to India who met with Jawaharlal Nehru, and she also formed part of a 1954 delegation to Beijing to meet with Mao Zedong and the National People's Congress.

-She fled Tibet to India in response to the 1959 Tibetan uprising alongside her brother and other prominent Tibetans with he support of the Central Intelligence Agency's Special Activities Center.
+She fled Tibet to India in response to the 1959 Tibetan uprising alongside her brother and other prominent Tibetans with the support of the Central Intelligence Agency's Special Activities Center.

-In exile she established Tibetan Children's Villages who assisted in the building and running of refugee camps for children in Dharamshala.
+In exile, she established Tibetan Children's Villages who assisted in the building and running of refugee camps for children in Dharamshala.
 There, she also worked with international volunteers from Service Civil International.

 Tsering Dolma died in England in 1964.